Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: Methods and Supplementary Material

-\subsection{Unfolding the energy spectrum}
+\subsubsection{Unfolding the energy spectrum}

-To compare the nearest neighbour energy level space distribution of different operators, it is desirable to normalize it appropriately.
+To compare the nearest-neighbor energy level-space distribution of different operators, it is desirable to normalize it appropriately.
 The procedure we follow takes the name of spectrum unfolding \cite{Haake2018} and it consists of the following steps.

 First, the energy spectrum is sorted so that the energy levels $\{x_i\}_i$ are in ascending order $\{x_1\leq x_2 \leq \ldots \leq x_k\}$.
 Then, we compute the cumulative distribution function $I_x(E)$ counting the number of energy levels up to energy $E$.
 This is a discrete function, which it is convenient to interpolate with a continuous polynomial function $\tilde{I}_x(E)$.
 The goal is now to rescale the sequence $\{x_i\}_i$ into a sequence $\{y_i\}_i$, such that its cumulative function $\tilde{I}_y(E)$ is a straight line.
 This is achieved by inverting the function $\tilde{I}_x(E)$ and using it to rescale the sequence $\{x_i\}_i$.
 This spectrum unfolding ensures that the local density of states of the renormalized levels $\{y_i\}_i$ is unity.
 From the latter sequence we compute the nearest-neighbour energy level spacing as $s_i=y_i-y_{i-1}$, which are used to obtain the NNSD.